The Jamaican Culture is made up a rich blend of cultures passed down from the:

 Since Marijuana is used in religious ceremonies and also cultivated by several Rastafarians, we also find a small percentage of Jamaicans – who are not Rastas, using ganja products, and also growing a Marijuana plant or two in their private gardens.

 In the Jamaican culture, some persons also practice (or consult those who practice) an African religious belief called Obeah.
-Read more about Obeah here.
+Read more about Obeah @ Jamaican Traditions – Obeah in the 21st Century.

 Although Jamaicans appreciate all kinds of music, their use of instruments and their musical expression (based on experiences within the Jamaican culture), have resulted in the origination of the following music genres: Dancehall, Dub, Mento, Reggae, Rock steady, Ska.

-The rhythm of Jamaican music seem to flow through the blood stream of every Jamaican, and they must almost, always move along with its beat.
-Jamaicans thrive on music; and both music and dance events are scheduled for most holiday seasons, birthdays, and for selected weekends.
+The rhythm of Jamaican music seem to flow through the blood stream of every Jamaican, and they must almost, always move along with the beat of their favourite genre.